LesFerch/WinSetView/Manual.md

 **Search Results folder types**

 Under each folder type listed above, there is a corresponding *Search Results* folder type.
 This controls the view you see after doing a search.
-This is where a property, such as *Folder Path*, is useful to show the path of any found item.
+This is where a property, such as *Folder path* (or *File location*), is useful to show the path of any found item.

 Note: Each of the folder type groups above (e.g. *Pictures*) is a family in WinSetView with the first member being the parent of the others.
 Therefore, for example, if you uncheck *Inherit* for the *Music* folder type and then edit its column headings, those settings will be inherited by all of the other *Music* folder types, as long as they have Inherit checked.